gwerbin/hatch-zipped-directory/README.md

 installation into various foreign package installation systems.
-(Specifically, I use this for packaging [Inkscape](https://inkscape.org/) extensions and symbols libraries, but it may be useful in other contexts.)
+(Specifically, I use this for packaging [Inkscape](https://inkscape.org/) extensions and symbols libraries, but it may be useful in other contexts, such as deploying to cloud compute platforms.)

 The builder creates a zip archive.
 All the contents of the zip archive will be included under a single specific top-level directory.